paulmesa/RecipeList/README.md

 Additionally, I opted not to support iOS 16 as it is lacking some SwiftUI APIs that helps simplify some views.
 These APIs could be replaced with alternate solutions though if this were a strict requirement.

+ADD NOTE ABOUT FAILING ALL RECIPES FOR ONE BAD PIECE OF DATA

 ### Weakest Part of the Project: What do you think is the weakest part of your project?

 The weakest part of the project is probably the ui design or error logging.
 I do believe the underlying logic is built in a way that would easily be extended to support more specific and interesting designs.
 Errors are currently communicated via print statements which are not ideal for a production application and should be replaced with a logger so more interesting analysis can be done off client should errors arise.